Traditional Plant-Based Cooking

 • Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-• Once the cake is baked do remember to remove the parchment or baking paper, if used, before cooling as it can stick firm to the cake as it cools.
+• Once the loaf cake has baked do remember to remove the baking paper, if used, before cooling as it can stick firm to the cake as it cools.

 • Store Weetabix cake wrapped in parchment paper or kitchen foil, or a layer of both, and place in airtight container, bread or cake tin for up to 4-5 days.